onefishy/data-science-workshop/docs/day1.md

 # Day 1: Models for Regression

 On this day, we will cover probabilistic and non-probabilistic models for regression.
 The materials will be broken down into a sequence of bite-sized concepts.
 Each concept will be introduced in a short 10-20 minute video; following each video, there will be a short concept-check quiz for the viewer to test their understanding.
 These materials are taken from [an intensive summer data science course](https://onefishy.github.io/Rwanda-Data-Science/) run by IACS and the University of Rwanda.
-These materials serves as either an introduction of new data science concepts to participants ***or*** as a foundation for discussion amongst participants on how to present these concepts to their own students.
+These materials serve as either an introduction of new data science concepts to participants ***or*** as a foundation for discussion amongst participants on how to present these concepts to their own students.

+#### Morning Session
 During the morning session of Day 1, participants will explore a Deepnote notebook that puts these concepts together in ways that expose interesting properties of these models.

+#### Afternoon Session
 During the afternoon session of Day 1, participants will discuss how to adapt existing materials or how to create new materials for teaching these data science concepts to their own students.

 ## **Topic 1:** Introduction to Machine Learning and Data Science